 Studio East encourages open communication between instructors and families.
 Please feel free to reach the instructors by leaving a message with Corey Dunne, the Studio East Education Director, at (425) 820- 1800 x108.

 Summer camps are live for registration right now!
 Visit the Summer Program Registration webpage to learn how to register.
 Starting May 1st you may also register by phone by calling the Studio East office during business hours (9:30am-5:30pm) at (425) 820- 1800.
-View the full schedule of camps.
+View full camp schedule.

 We will put your student on a waitlist and notify you if space becomes available.
 If you wish to also register in another camp to be assured of a spot in one of our camps, we can put your student on the waitlist for the full camp and accept a registration for another session.
 If you are offered a spot in the camp for which you were waitlisted and you decide to switch, you will be charged the standard $25 switching fee.
 Please see next question.